 Note: Application owners are responsible for implementing data protection measures and demonstrating their GDPR compliance, even if the production of their applications is outsourced to another company (for instance a cloud provider, hosting them in production) - see Recital 74.

-Any personal, professional, private or public information, related to an individual (name, address, photo, email, financial details, medical information…).
+Any personal, professional, private or public information, related to an individual (name, address, photo, email, financial details, medical information, blog entry…).

 By default, user consent is required, unless processing his personal data is necessary for legal reasons.

 Application owners should comply with the following requirements: